skribeworks

 Review: Supergirl: Woman of Tomorrow

-I’m not really much of a comic reader.
+I am not really much of a comic reader.
 I like comics, in general, but my standards are very high, especially for graphic novels.
 Although I had read Phantom, Captain America, and a few other comics before, my first graphic novel was Watchmen.
-When you start with the best, it’s hard...
+When you start with the best, it’s hard not to feel that […]

 Review: The Word for World is Forest